-The increase in general and administrative expenses for fiscal 2014 from fiscal 2013 was primarily due to a \$4.8 million increase in payroll and related expenses including a one-time charge of approximately \$0.1 million in severance pay and \$1.1 million in stock-based compensation related to the resignation of the Company's president in October 2013, a \$0.6 million increase in legal expenses, a \$0.6 million increase in facility lease and maintenance expenses, a \$0.2 million increase in temporary personnel, consulting and outside service expenses, a \$0.2 million increase in sales and use tax expense, a \$0.2 million increase in property and franchise tax expenses, and a \$0.2 million increase in accounting and tax expenses.
+The increase in general and administrative expenses for fiscal 2015 from fiscal 2014 was primarily due to a \$1.7 million increase in payroll and related expenses, a \$1.0 million increase in legal expenses, a \$0.3 million increase in recruiting expenses, a \$0.2 million increase in facility lease and maintenance expenses, offset by a \$0.6 million decrease in stock-based compensation expenses.

-The increase in general and administrative expenses for fiscal 2013 from fiscal 2012 was primarily due to a \$1.0 million increase in payroll and related expenses, a \$0.9 million increase in temporary personnel, consulting and outside service expenses, a \$0.2 million increase in sales and use tax expense, a \$0.2 million increase in recruiting expense and a \$0.3 million increase in other general and administrative expenses.
+The increase in general and administrative expenses for fiscal 2014 from fiscal 2013 was primarily due to a \$4.8 million increase in payroll and related expenses including a one-time charge of approximately \$0.1 million in severance pay and \$1.1 million in stock-based compensation related to the resignation of the Company's president in October 2013, a \$0.6 million increase in legal expenses, a \$0.6 million increase in facility lease and maintenance expenses, a \$0.2 million increase in temporary personnel, consulting and outside service expenses, a \$0.2 million increase in property and franchise tax expenses, and a \$0.2 million increase in accounting and tax expenses.